Magna Elementary Mission Statement

 For more information about the after-school program, including how to apply please contact the ASP Coordinator: Connie Paredes-Pozas (385-468-4500)

-Magna Elementary will offer three (3) all-day kindergarten classes in the 2021-2022 school year and one (1) AM half-day kindergarten class.
+Magna Elementary will offer three (3) all-day kindergarten classes in the 2022-2023 school year.

 Supervision on school grounds will begin at 8:20 a.m.
 Students should arrive between 8:20 a.m. and 8:35 a.m. to ensure their safety.
 Students who arrive between 8:40 a.m. and 8:49 a.m. enter the front doors.
 Students arriving after 8:50 a.m. must check-in at the office and get an admittance slip.
 Parents must check-in at the office before entering the school and should never enter through side doors in the morning.